unlessgames/xrnx/src/docs/observables_and_preferences.md

 ```

-One thing you might want to do is have the table that you give to `Document.create` come from a function.
-This way you can implement a "reset defaults" functionality.
-Try adding a function that will create a new Document with the defaults and assigns it to your tool preferences, then add a button to the GUI that executes this function.

 When you assign the preferences, Renoise will take care of saving your settings.
 Your tool will have a `preferences.xml` file created in its folder with the values from your options table.
 Try restarting Renoise to see that the values you set in your dialog will persist over different sessions.

 ## Complex Documents